fatso83/node-redis-dist-job-queue/README.md

  * `params` - an object which will get serialized to and from JSON and then passed to the `perform` function of a task.
  * `callback(err)` - lets you know when the job made it onto the queue

+### jobQueue.shutdown(callback)

+Gracefully begins the shutdown process allowing any ongoing tasks to finish.
+`callback` is called once everything is completly shut down.